 Gear tote, part 2: "When car camping, compartmentalize your gear.
 Think of items from your home that you need and organize them according to "rooms."
 For instance, create a camp box just for the kitchen.
 For the bedroom, take that big storage sack that comes with most sleeping bags and use it to carry your sleeping bag (after you put it in a stuff sack), a pillow, your pad or mattress and, if there's room, your clothes.
 Bring some dry storage items, like plastic bags, for things that get wet.
 They can be useful for the trip home." (from Sherry Cady-Treder, REI)

 Pack strategically: Light sources (headlamps and flashlights), the tent, rainwear, insulation and insect repellent should not be packed too deeply inside your rig.
-Packing these items where you can access them quickly keeps you prepared for surprises and boosts peace of mind.
+Packing these items where you can access them quickly keeps you prepared for surprises.

 Unpack systematically.
 Shelter comes first.
 Select a good tent site (flat, vegetation-free, shaded, wind-buffered, with good drainage) and promptly set up your tent.